csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  Note: The pictures here are just for reference.
 The actual website may be (slightly) different from those pictures.

  A user can visit our app at http://ec2-52-36-24-67.us-west-2.compute.amazonaws.com:5000.
-One thing to notice is that the chat and send admin message feature is not working on the deployed version.
-Our chat and send admin message feature relies on the python socket module, which works perfectly fine on the local version.
+One thing to notice is that the chat and send admin message feature is not working as expected on the deployed version.
+Our chat and send admin message feature relies on the flask-socketio module, which works perfectly fine on the local version.
 However, after deploying the app, the socket stopped working and the whole team dedicated a lot of time trying to fix this issue but couldn't manage to get it done in D2.
 We will fix the chat functionality in D3.

- If you want to test the chat feature, please git clone our repository to the local system and run `npm run build:dev` and `flask run` under the root directory, and the chat feature should work without any issue.
+ If you want to test the chat feature, please git clone our repository to the local system and follow the instructions listed under Development Requirements section below, and the chat feature should work without any issue.

  Below is the welcome page of CancerChat: